 Among fluffy kittens and big eyed puppies, one of Earth's cutest animals is often said to be the cuddly little otter.
-But don't be fooled by the hand holding and cheek rubbing seen in pictures used for memes, posters, and throw pillows because the truth about otters may shock you.
-In reality, otters are dangerous, mean, and have some seriously disturbing behaviors.
+But don't be fooled by the hand holding and cheek rubbing seen in pictures used for memes, posters, and throw pillows, otters are still wild animals and can be dangerous.

-Otters can be found living on almost every continent on Earth and these mean otter facts apply to all 13 species, including sea otters and river otters.
-In addition to their adorable appearance, the playfulness and energetic antics of otters often wins them many human fans.
-While they slide down hills, wrestle with each other, and engage in other cute human hobbies that animals like, people can easily overlook the horrors otters inflict on the members of their own species as well as others.
-Are otters mean?
-Turns out yes they are, and it gets a whole lot worse.
+Otters can be found living on almost every continent on Earth and these mean otter facts apply to all 13 species, many of which are unfortunately endangered due to over hunting, habitat destruction, and pandemic viruses among certain otter populations.
+Despite this, they win over many human fans with their adorable appearance, their playfulness, and their energetic antics.
+While they slide down hills, wrestle with each other, and engage in other cute humanlike hobbies, people can easily overlook the horrors otters inflict on the members of their own species as well as others.

-Hidden beneath those button noses and fluffy fur lies a very kinky creature with some really disturbing mating habits.
-During sex, male otters grab onto the female and bite her nose, sometimes hard enough to draw blood and cause deep wounds.
-The act sometimes entails the male holding the female's head underwater and as the two spin and writhe under the surface, a good number of the females drown in the process.
-Others die from injuries sustained during their violent sexual romp.
-To make their sicko tendencies worse, male otters have been observed continuing the mating process even after the female is dead.
-Too bad the otter kingdom doesn't include restraining orders.
+Hidden beneath those button noses and fluffy fur lies a very creature with some really disturbing mating habits.
+While mating, male otters grab onto the female and bite her nose, sometimes hard enough to draw blood and cause deep wounds.
+The act sometimes entails the male holding the female's head underwater and as the two spin and writhe under the surface.A good number of the females drown in the process.
+Others die from injuries sustained during their romp.
+Male otters have also been observed continuing the mating process even after the female is dead.

-Sometimes food is scarce and otters will do whatever it takes to get food, even if that includes threatening their own family.
-Male otters have been observed stealing babies away from the females and essentially holding the poor kids hostage (sometimes underwater) until the female brings him some food.
-But don't feel too sorry for the females since they've also been spotted stealing food from other females.
-The pups aren't in the clear either and sometimes act like thieves themselves.
-In addition to sick fetishes, otters also apparently enjoy engaging in a little domestic abuse.
+But sometimes food is scarce and otters will do whatever it takes to get it, even if that includes threatening their own family.
+Male otters have been observed exhibiting "hostage behavior" by taking babies away from females and essentially holding them underwater until the female brings him food.
+Females have also been spotted taking food from other otters; however, they tend to be much more selective about the food they steal than their male counterparts.